-- Go for a long peaceful walk along Greens Beach, with views of the Tamar River and Low Head lighthouse.
+- Alternatively, go for a peaceful walk along Greens Beach, with views of the Tamar River and Low Head lighthouse.
 You can walk all the way to Clarence Point, which takes about two hours return.
 Stop off at Greens Beach Cafe for a coffee on the way back.
 Nev will make you a lovely flat white, and some delicious local fish and chips if you're hungry.

 - Explore the dozens of wineries along the Tamar Valley between Greens Beach and Launceston.

-- Sit on the veranda at Greens Beach SOLARHOME, enjoying absolute serenity while watching the wallabies peacefully grazing on the lawn, and gazing at the moon and stars in one of the clearest night skies you'll see anywhere.
+- At the end of a relaxing or adventurous day, sit on the veranda at Greens Beach SOLARHOME, enjoying absolute serenity while watching the wallabies peacefully grazing on the lawn, and gazing at the moon and stars in one of the clearest night skies you'll see anywhere.